rickywesker/rickywesker/README.md

 Hi there 👋
-I am an undergraduate DS student currently @Peking Univ.
+I am a Data Science graduate previously @Peking Univ.
 Digging stuff in GAN.
 Love playing video games like Souls series, but recently imersed with the world of Disco Elysium.🤔 Feel free to contact me if u have any funny ideas of...
 Everything!👯